sebastianekstrom/mountainandoaks/README.md

 ## 🧑‍🍳 Adding a new recipe

-Since the recipes are _very_ custom, creating a new one requires a few steps:
+Since the recipes are _very_ custom, and often requires custom code, creating a new one requires a few steps:

 ### 1. Create the image assets